 - Personalized health services including basic dental, eye exams, glasses/contacts, and prescription drugs for all employees (including part-time employees) and their family members.

 - Mental and emotional health resources, wellness groups, check-ins to monitor progress, and surveys to measure engagement - helping to stave off employee burnout and fatigue.

-- On-demand, 24/7 access to health and wellness services, and financial and legal assistance programs such as Virtual Care, LifeJourneyTM and Specialized Digital Therapy allowing employees to easily and proactively fit primary care and mental health support into their day-to-day lives.
+- On-demand, 24/7 access to health and wellness services, and financial and legal assistance programs from TELUS Health such as Virtual Care, Employee Assistance Program (EAP) and Cognitive Behavioural Therapy allowing employees to easily and proactively fit primary care and mental health support into their day-to-day lives.

 - Unique perks such as gym memberships, free daycare, training stipend, paid volunteer days, and tuition reimbursement.

 The real return on investing in a happier, healthier workforce.

 Naturally, employers will want to evaluate their return on investment or ROI for a total compensation plan.
 Traditionally, they will look at financial outcomes such as savings realized from fewer claims.
 But there are other ways to evaluate the impact of a total compensation plan on an organization beyond medical savings.